Vampiro Tacos

 Vampiro Taco

-When you go to a taqueria and you order “two vampiros please” they know what you’re talking about, and they’ll serve you a lightly toasted tortilla topped with cheese and left on the grill to melt (like an open-faced quesadilla).
-This is then served with luscious pieces of grilled steak, garnished simply with finely diced onion, a bit of coriander and a good salsa on top.
+When you visit a taqueria and request “two vampiros please,” the staff will immediately understand your order and serve you a tortilla that has been lightly toasted and topped with cheese.
+The tortilla is then left on the grill to melt the cheese, similar to an open-faced quesadilla.
+This mouthwatering base is accompanied by succulent pieces of grilled steak, simply garnished with finely diced onion, a touch of coriander, and a generous amount of salsa on top.

 • Prep time